defenseunicorns/uds-appstore/docs/package_integration/guide.md

 - [ ] If you haven't already, read the docs on [UDS Operator](https://uds.defenseunicorns.com/core/configuration/uds-operator/)

-#### Istio (Networking)
-- [ ] Define external interfaces under the `expose` key.
-- [ ] Ensure successful deployment with Istio injection enabled.
-- [ ] Avoid workarounds like disabling strict mTLS peer authentication.

-#### Network Policies
-- [ ] Define required network policies under the `allow` key.
-- [ ] Minimize network policies to specific selectors for Ingress/Egress traffic.
+- [ ] [UDS Package Practices](https://github.com/defenseunicorns/uds-common/blob/main/docs/uds-package-practices.md) provides an extensive list of best practices, considerations, and tasks to for package
-- [ ] Consider templating network policy keys for flexibility.

-### Keycloak (SSO Integration)
-- [ ] Use the `sso` key to create a Keycloak client for end-user login.
-- [ ] Implement secure defaults (e.g., SAML w/SCIM vs OIDC).
-- [ ] Follow naming conventions for clients and client IDs.

-### Prometheus
-- [ ] Implement monitors for each application metrics endpoint.

-### Exemptions
-- [ ] Minimize scope and number of exemptions.
-- [ ] Document rationale for any exemptions.

-### Structure
-- [ ] Expose configuration through a Helm chart.
-- [ ] Limit use of Zarf variable templates.
-- [ ] Implement multiple flavors when possible.

-### Testing
-- [ ] Implement Journey Testing for basic user flows.
-- [ ] Implement Upgrade Testing.
-- [ ] Lint configurations with appropriate tools.

-### Maintenance
-- [ ] Configure a dependency management bot.
-- [ ] Release packages to the appropriate namespace.

-### General
-- [ ] Ensure capability to operate in an air-gapped environment.
-- [ ] Have a resourced team explicitly defined for maintenance.

 #### Checkout
-Your repository has a `uds-package.yaml` manifest added to your `zarf.yaml` and you can deploy to a K3d Core Dev Slim cluster.
+Your repository has a `uds-package.yaml` manifest added to the appropriate helm chart and you can deploy to a K3d Core Dev Slim cluster, via zarf package.

 ## Examples